-From time to time we may use the services of partners or staff from other associated firms to assist us in providing services to ‘Customer’.
+From time to time we may use the services of partners or staff from other associated firms to assist us in providing services to ~CLIENT~.
 When we use the services of such partners or staff in connection with this engagement they are deemed to be acting as our servants or agents and not the partners, servants or agents of any other person and we shall assume liability for their activities as if they were in all respects our partners or staff.

-References in these terms of business to “we”, “us” or “our” shall be construed accordingly.
+References in these terms of business to, we, us or our shall be construed accordingly.

-- Our Fees and Invoicing Arrangements
+2. Our Fees and Invoicing Arrangements

-Unless written agreement is reached to the contrary, our fees are based on the number and seniority of staff required, the degree of skill and responsibility involved and the resources required to complete the engagement.
+Unless written agreement is reached to the contrary, our fees are based on the number and seniority of staff required, the degree of skill and responsibility involved, and the resources required to complete the engagement.
 We will also charge for any disbursements incurred during the engagement and we will add VAT to charges and disbursements if applicable.

-Any fee budget agreed with ‘Customer’ is necessarily based on the assumption that the information given to us at the time of quoting and the information required for our work is made available in accordance with agreed timetables, and that key executives and personnel are available during the course of our work.
+Any fee budget agreed with ~CLIENT~ is necessarily based on the assumption that the information given to us at the time of quoting and the information required for our work is made available in accordance with agreed timetables, and that key executives and personnel are available during our work.
 If delays or other unanticipated problems that are beyond our control occur this may result in additional fees for which invoices will be raised on the above basis; we will advise you of delays as they occur and will estimate their effect.